-Kerbal Space Program will be fun for determined, science-loving kids who can take the time to observe flight read-outs and use the provided controls to tinker with trajectory.
-They will learn the fundamentals of rocket science and realistic, modern-day space flight.
+This space based simulation will be fun for determined, science-loving kids who can take the time to observe flight read-outs and use the provided controls to tinker with trajectory.
+They'll learn the fundamentals of rocket science and realistic, modern-day space flight.
 Though the amount of feedback can be overwhelming, the player community on the game's forums and on YouTube is robust and helpful and provides a rich resource for self-directed learning.

-The game is still in alpha, so not all the features are in place yet.
 Players can and do provide feedback and feature suggestions.
-When the final game is ready, it will sport a career mode with a series of missions, a limited parts-buying budget, and a personnel manager.
-Right now, the game is a sandbox, meaning that players set their own challenges.
-What emerge are unique, self-designed experiences that nicely highlight the trials and tribulations of space flight.
+Now that it's finally been released, it sports a career mode with a series of missions, a limited parts-buying budget, and a personnel manager.
+But players should be aware that the game is a sandbox, meaning that players set their own challenges.
+What emerges are unique, self-designed experiences that nicely highlight the trials and tribulations of space flight.

 Families can talk about how this game is designed to encourage trial-and-error problem solving.